-This includes gathering information from various resources about project requirements. in order to create an accurate project and product scope, creating products,s and finally validating and control the project scope.
+This includes gathering information from various resources about project requirements. in order to create an accurate project and product scope, creating products,s and finally validating and controlling the project scope.

 Meetings for selected stakeholders, team members, project managers, and sponsors should be conducted in order to get their take on the scope of the project.